 Customer Experience includes every interaction that consumers have with your brand.
 Your customers use these interactions to form perceptions and opinions about your products, services and the brand in general.

-Let’s say you have a favorite brand of bread.
-You enjoy the bread from this brand because the product tastes good, the company is charitable, and the price is affordable.
-Your customer experience with the brand has been good, leaving you with a positive customer experience.
+Let's say you have a favorite brand of bread.
+You enjoy this brand's bread because the product tastes good, the company is charitable, and the price is affordable.
+The customer experience with the brand has been good, leaving you with a positive thought.

-On the other hand, you may have tried bread from a different brand in the past and did like it as much.
-You found out this brand has high prices and unethical business practices, and the bread itself doesn’t taste great, either.
-Thanks to bad customer experience, this brand lost your business, and you’re likely to tell friends and family to avoid it as well.
+On the other hand, you may have tried another brand's bread in the past.
+You found out that this brand has high prices and unethical business practices, and that the bread itself doesn't taste great either.
+Thanks to poor customer experience, this brand lost you as a customer, and you are likely to tell your friends and family to avoid buying it.

-The process of managing the touchpoints between your brand and your customers is customer experience management (CXM).
-Good customer experience management personalizes interactions for each audience.
-Your goal should be to make each of your customers feel important and valued.
+This is the process of managing the points of contact between your brand.
+Good Customer Experience Management (CXM) personalizes interactions for each audience.
+Your goal should be to make every one of your customers feel important and valued.